-For successful incident management, first you need a process – repeatable sequence of steps and procedures.
+To be successful, first you need a process – a repeatable sequence of steps and procedures.
 Such a process may include four broad categories of steps: detection, diagnosis, repair, and recovery.

 1 – Detection

-Identification Problem identification can be handled using different tools.
+Identification Incident management begins with problem identification.
+This can be handled using different tools.
 For instance, infrastructure monitoring tools help identify specific resource utilization issues, such as disk space, memory, CPU, etc. End user experience tools can mimic user behavior and identify users’ POV problems such as response time and service availability.
 Last but not least, domain-specific tools enable detecting problems within specific environments or applications, such as a database or an ERP system.

 On the other hand, users can help you detect unknown problems that are not reported by infrastructure or user behavior monitoring tools.
 The drawback with problem detection by users is that it usually happens late (the problem is already there), moreover the symptoms reported may lead you to point to the wrong direction.